-ASX Principle Status Reference/comment Principle 8: 8.1 Remunerate fairly and responsibly The board should establish a remuneration committee A A remuneration committee has been formed with the Charter available on the Company's website.
-The remuneration committee is comprised of the full board.
-The remuneration committee has not met during the reporting period, however all matters that might properly be dealt with by the remuneration committee are subject to regular scrutiny at full board meetings.
-8.2 The remuneration committee should be structured so that it: A A A incettings.
-8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A Refer to the Remuneration Report in the Company's Annual Report.
-8.4 Companies should provide the information indicated in the Guide to reporting on Principle 8 A The executive directors and executives receive a superannuation guarantee contribution required by the government, which is currently 9%, and do not receive any other retirement benefits.
-A = Adopted N/A = Not add ppted
+ASX Principle Status Reference/comment D • Status AND CHOO COMMINATO Principle 8: 8.1 Remunerate fairly and responsibly The board should establish a remuneration committee A A remuneration committee has been formed with the Charter available on the Company's website.
+The remuneration committee is comprised of the full Board.
+The remuneration committee has not met during the reporting period, however all matters that might properly be dealt with by the remuneration committee are subject to scrutiny at full Board meetings.
+8.2 The remuneration committee should be structured so that it: A A A 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A Refer to the Remuneration Report in the Company's Annual Report.
+8.4 Companies should provide the information indicated in the Guide to reporting on Principle 8 A The executive director and executives receive a superannuation guarantee contribution required by the government and do not receive any other retirement benefits.
+A = Adopted N/A = Not ado ppted